 Many aftermarket alloy wheels are not a neat fit on the vehicle’s hub and require a hub centering ring to align the wheel squarely onto the vehicle, if these are missing a vibration can be caused because the wheel is not centred.
 If your wheels have these rings you must take them off before you fit the original spare otherwise the wheel will not go all the way onto the hub and may come loose.
 Sometimes low tyre pressure can contribute to a vibration, whatever the reason for your vibration it WILL NOT be cured by a wheel alignment.

 “My tyres are noisy” … Tyres do generate noise as they make contact with the road, this is directly related to the nature and condition of the tread pattern as well as the tyre casing.
 Everyone would have heard some 4WD vehicles driving down the road with aggressive mud terrain tyres howling so loud you can’t hear the radio.
 If you choose an aggressive tread pattern for your car or 4WD you should expect to hear some extra road noise.

 Also if you allow your tyres to become unevenly worn through bad alignment, incorrect tyre pressures or worn mechanical components, you may notice an increase in road noise.
 You can tell the difference between a noisy tyre, which will change pitch on different road surfaces, and a faulty wheel bearing which maintains a more constant noise level on any road.

-We hope that this information is of some help to you, it has all come from thirty years of experience in this business, of course there are many other questions you may have or problems you may need solved, please feel free to call us or drop in for a chat.
+We hope that this information is of some help to you, it has all come from forty years of experience in this business, of course there are many other questions you may have or problems you may need solved, please feel free to call us or drop in for a chat.